lucascamposj/code-challenge/README.md

 /cart - View cart page
 /orders - View orders history page

-## To do
+## TODOs & Improvements

-This project some to do on the frontend part:
+This project have improvements to be done on the frontend:

-- Connect the frontend with the backend, currently all data is mocked
-- Add shopping cart state funcionality
+- More error states fallbacks
+- Protected routing
+- Improve footer

-On the backend some improvements can be made:
+On the backend some improvements can be made as well:

 - Improve validation and constrains of requests using Hibernate
 - Generic payload and error abstractions